hamzamohdzubair/SimpleEmotionClassifier/README.md

 # SimpleEmotionClassifier
-A Simple Emotion Classification system using Facial Landmarks from the Dlib libary and Tensorflow to build and train a nural network.
+A Simple Emotion Classification system that uses Facial Landmarks in order to train a fully connected nural network.

 Use
 ---